 If you are planning the funeral of a loved one and need more information, please contact our Pastoral Associate, Lisa Harrison, by email or call (248) 689-8380 ext.
 109.

 Please be assured of the prayers and sympathy of our clergy, staff and parish community for your loved one, family and friends.

 We are here to walk with you and recognize that each funeral situation is unique.
 Lisa is the best person here, at St. Anastasia, to help guide you through your particular situation.
 We encourage you to contact her to set up your planning meeting.
 However, we are also aware that people sometimes are looking for additional helpful information.
 Below are a few links to additional general information about Catholic funerals.

 God speaks to us through His Holy Scripture.
 We will go over selections at our planning meeting.

 “Music is integral to the Funeral rites.
 It allows the community to express convictions and feelings that word alone may fail to convey…” read more.

-At your planning meeting with Holly, she will walk you through your options for music here at St. Anastasia Catholic Church.
+At your planning meeting with Lisa, she will walk you through your options for music here at St. Anastasia Catholic Church.

 If you would like to make a donation to St. Anastasia Catholic Church in memory of a loved one, please visit our secure, online portal.
 The family will be notified of your thoughtfulness.